huakehe/BERTScore_and_COMET_blog/MT Blog.md

 ### Effectiveness
 To test the effectiveness of COMET, the authors trained 3 MT translations models that target different types of human judgment (DA, HTER, and MQM) from the corresponding datasets: the QT21 corpus, the WMT DARR corpus, and the MQM corpus.
 Two Estimator models and one Translation Ranking model are trained.
 One regressed on HTER (COMET-HTER) is trained with the QT21 corpus, and another model regressed on MQM (COMET-MQM) is trained with the MQM corpus.
 COMET-RANK is trained with the WMT DARR corpus.
-The evaluation method of how  employed is the official Kendall’s Tau-like formulation: ??????????????
+The evaluation method employed is the official Kendall’s Tau-like formulation.
+Concordant is the number of times the metric gives a higher score to the defined "better" hypothesis, while Discordant is the number of times the metrics give a higher score to the "worse" hypothesis or the scores is the same for the two hypothesis.
 <p align="center">
   <img width="250" src="img/comet_e1.png">
 </p>

-As shown in table x1, for as much as seven in eight language pair evaluation with English as source, COMET-RANK outperforms all other evaluation systems, including BLERU, two encoder models of BERTScore, and its two Estimator models, to a large extent.
-Similarly, for the language pair evaluation with English as target, COMET also exceeds the other metrics in performance. ???????????more?
+As shown in table the first table below, for as much as seven in eight language pair evaluation with English as source, COMET-RANK outperforms all other evaluation systems, including BLEU, two encoder models of BERTScore, and its two Estimator models, to a large extent.
+Similarly, for the language pair evaluation with English as target in the second table below, COMET also exceeds the other metrics in the overall performance, including the 2019 task winning metric YISI-1.
 <p align="center">
   <img width="700" src="img/comet_e2.png">
 </p>